 On the left is Southern Yellow Pine (Pinus spp.), which has a rather abrupt transition from earlywood to latewood.
 On the right is Sugar Pine (Pinus lambertiana), which has a much more gradual transition in its tracheid sizes.

 One caveat in examining the transition rate of the tracheids is that growth rates should also be considered.
 For instance, if a wood sample has an abnormally fast growth rate, the earlywood and latewood zones will be elongated, giving an artificially lower impression of there being a more gradual transition.
 Likewise, if a wood sample is encountered that is suspected to have an unusually slow growth rate, then the growth zones will be compressed, and the transition between earlywood and latewood will seem more abrupt.

 On the left is a sample of Western Larch (Larix occidentalis) that has high grain contrast.
 On the right is Eastern White Pine (Pinus strobus), which has a much lower grain contrast; on the facegrain surface of the wood, Eastern White Pine has a very uniform and monotone appearance, with grain lines that can hardly be seen.

-It should be noted that grain evenness and earlywood to latewood transitions ought to be considered each separately.
+It should be noted that grain contrast and earlywood to latewood transitions ought to be considered each separately.
 Although it would seem apparent that wood with an abrupt transition from earlywood to latewood would also have an uneven grain appearance, it’s important to remember that just because the change in tracheid diameter is abrupt doesn’t necessarily mean that there will be an accompanying change in color—some woods have abrupt transitions, and relatively even grain colors.

 Parenchyma cells are an example of an anatomical element that is of much greater use in macroscopic hardwood identification than it is in softwood identification.
 Nonetheless, even though hardwood parenchyma cells can form much more complex (and telling) arrangements, softwood parenchyma still have a limited use in identification.